respondflow/register-api-info/10-03-2025-customer-update.md

 ## Better sorting of resources

 API endpoints that return multiple resources will have the ability to be sorted by fields in both the top level `data` field and the `item` field.

+## Webhooks

+Our roadmap includes plans to develop customer facing webhooks, however we have not yet elaborated this system.
+If you have thoughts on the kind of data that you would like to see included in these hooks please get in contact with us.
+As we elaborate this system in the coming weeks we will update you with those details.